Home » Blog » Digital Music Activities » Learning Dynamics Music Games for Elementary Grades

 • One student is chosen to be the “Finder” and one student is chosen to be the “Hider.”

-• The Finder steps out in the hallway for a minute while the Hider hides an object.
+• The Finder steps out in the hallway for a few seconds while the Hider hides an object.

 • The Finder returns to the classroom and stands in the middle of the circle.